We can help you:

 to college, you are required to attend a re-admission session to create your academic plan and obtain a re-admit form.

-Contact the Counseling Center at 651.779.3285 to set up an appointment for your re-admit session.
+Contact the Advising, Counseling, and Career Center at 651.779.3285 to set up an appointment for your re-admit session.

 In order to process your re-admission to the college in a timely manner we encourage you to attend a session at least four weeks before the start of the semester.